 Overview of the Arms Trade Treaty regulatory implementation package

-Canada will join the UN Arms Trade Treaty (ATT) later this year.
-To ensure compliance, it is Canada’s practice before it accedes, to meet all of the legislative requirements of the Treaty.
-As a first step, the Government of Canada introduced Bill C-47, which amends the Export and Import Permits Act (EIPA) to establish controls on brokering of military items and to incorporate directly into Canadian law the assessment criteria laid out in the ATT, along with other amendments to further strengthen Canada’s export controls.
+To ensure full compliance with the ATT, the Government of Canada therefore introduced Bill C-47, which amends the Export and Import Permits Act (EIPA) to establish controls on brokering of military items and to incorporate directly into Canadian law the assessment criteria laid out in the ATT, along with other amendments to further strengthen Canada’s export controls.
 Bill C-47 received Royal Assent on December 13, 2018.

-Below is a summary of the changes that will be made to Canada’s export controls program once Bill C-47 and its related regulations enter into force.
-We anticipate the entry into force to take place during summer 2019.
+Below is a summary of the changes that will be made to Canada’s export controls program once Bill C-47 and its related regulations enter into force on September 1, 2019.

 Legislation: Bill C-47